calvo0932/Geodex/TERMS_OF_SERVICE.md

 If you witness any violations of these terms and rules, please report them, failure to do so may result in possible action, not limited to blacklisting.

-By using CarFigures, you agree to abide by these terms and rules.\
+By using Geodex, you agree to abide by these terms and rules.\
 Failure to comply with these rules will result in appropriate punishment determined by the bot staff.

 Remember that CarFigures is meant to be a fun and engaging experience for everyone,